How to Complete the Cyber Essentials Questionnaire

 Approaching the self-assessment questionnaire in a methodical way can be the difference between a smooth certification and unnecessary delays.
 Here are some of the most important considerations to bear in mind during this process.

 • Define your scope clearly: You must accurately identify which users, devices and cloud services are included in your assessment.
-Overlooking remote workers, personal devices used for work purposes or externally hosted service can invalidate your responses.
+Overlooking remote workers, personal devices used for work purposes or externally hosted services can invalidate your responses.

-• Ensure your answers reflect technical reality: It is not enough to state that a policy exists requiring secure configuration or timely patching.
+• Ensure your answers reflect the technical reality: It is not enough to state that a policy exists requiring secure configuration or timely patching.
 You must be confident that systems are configured and managed accordingly.
 Assessors may request clarification if responses appear inconsistent.

 • Pay attention to authentication and access controls: MFA is increasingly expected across administrative and cloud environments.
 If it is available (even if it involves an additional cost) and is not enabled, this may prevent certification.